Ernyoke/certified-aws-solutions-architect-associate/1-aws-fundamentals/asg.md

 - If the default cool-down period of 300 seconds is too long, we can reduce costs by applying a scaling-specific cool-down of 180 seconds for example
 - If our application is scaling up and down multiple times each hour, we can modify the ASG cool-down timers and the CloudWatch alarm period that triggers the scale

+## Suspend and Resume Scaling Processes

+- We can suspend and then resume one or more of the scaling processes for our ASG.
+This can be useful when we want to investigate a configuration problem or other issue with our web application and then make changes to our application, without invoking the scaling processes.
+- We can manually move an instance from an ASG and put it in the standby state
+- Instances in standby state are still managed by Auto Scaling, are charged as normal, and do not count towards available EC2 instance for workload/application use.
+Auto scaling does not perform health checks on instances in the standby state.
+Standby state can be used for performing updates/changes/troubleshooting etc. without health checks being performed or replacement instances being launched.

 ## ASG for Solutions Architects

 - **ASG Default Termination Policy**